 See if your students can guess what it is.
-(Answer: the human brain)
+(Answer: the human brain.)

-2. Ask students to tell you everything they know about the brain.
-Write this up on the board.
-You can use the following prompts to get the ideas flowing: size, weight, colour, human brain versus animal brains.
+2 Ask students to tell you everything they know about the brain.
+Write their responses on the board.
+You can use the following prompts to get the ideas flowing: size, weight, color, human brain versus animal brains.

-3. Now, get the class to decide if the information on the board is definitely true, probably true or possibly true.
+3 Have the class decide if the information on the board is definitely true, probably true, or possibly true.

-4. Hand out the Use your brain worksheet.
-Students do the quiz individually first.
+4 Hand out the Use your brain worksheet.
+Students take the quiz individually first.
 Then, they compare answers in small groups.
 The groups should try and agree on one answer for each question.

-Key: 1. b; 2. c; 3. c; 4. a; 5. b; 6. b; 7. c; 8. a
+Key: 1 b; 2 c; 3 c; 4 a; 5 b; 6 b; 7 c; 8 a

-5. Check the answers with the class.
+5 Check the answers as a class.
 Which group got the most correct answers?
-Do the answers to the quiz help to determine whether the information on the board is correct or not?
+Do the answers to the quiz help determine whether the information on the board is correct or not?
 Which information in the quiz did your students find the most surprising?